skillahead/portfolio/README.md

 <!--Section 1: Introduce your self-->
 ## ABOUT ME

-Hi there!
-I'm Anietie Etuk 🤓, a data analyst, educator, and consultant with a passion for turning data into actionable insights.
-With experience across sales, operations, finance, and customer service, I help businesses solve challenges and unlock growth.
+Hi dear!
+I'm Anietie Etuk 🤓, a Data Analyst specializing in data-driven insights, business intelligence, and process optimization.
+Proficient in Excel, Power BI, and Python.
+Passionate about transforming complex datasets into actionable strategies for business growth.

 <!--Mention your top/relevant skills here - core and soft skills-->